Table of Contents

-A consequence of a folic acid deficiency in this context is a megaloblastic anemia, where a malfunction is present, both in DNA synthesis, as well as in the nuclear maturation of the myelopoiesis, which leads to the appearance of megaloblasts.
+A consequence of a folic acid deficiency in this context is megaloblastic anemia, where a malfunction is present, both in DNA synthesis, as well as in the nuclear maturation of the myelopoiesis, which leads to the appearance of megaloblasts.

-Besides a folic acid deficiency, a megaloblastic anemia can also occur due to a lack of B12 vitamin, which, overall, is a more frequent cause of megaloblastic anemia than a folic acid deficiency.
+Besides a folic acid deficiency, megaloblastic anemia can also occur due to a lack of B-12 vitamin, which, overall, is a more frequent cause of megaloblastic anemia than a folic acid deficiency.

-Further symptoms of a folic acid deficiency are, among others, gastritis or dermatitis.
-The lack of folic acids during a pregnancy can somewhat increase the risk of the baby being born with spina bifida.
+Further symptoms of folic acid deficiency are, among others, gastritis or dermatitis.
+The lack of folic acid during pregnancy can somewhat increase the risk of the baby being born with spina bifida.

 Folic Acid Metabolism Process

 Folic acids are composed of a p-aminobenzoic acid rest, a glutamine rest and a pteridine rest.
-It is available in its biologically active form as tetrahydrofolic acid (TH4), in which it is involved, among other things, in the construction of the purine nucleotide (see above).
+Folic acid is available in its biologically active form as tetrahydrofolic acid (TH-4), in which it is involved, among other things, in the construction of the purine nucleotide (see above).

-The active form of folic acid serves all in all as a coenzyme in the C1 transmission, in which the rest of the C1 position is bound to the N atoms of position five and ten of the pteridine or 4-aminobenzoic acid rest.
-Possible rests that could be transferred in this context are methyl, hydroxyl, formic and formyl rests.
+The active form of folic acid serves all in all as a coenzyme in the C-1 transmission, in which the rest of the C-1 position is bound to the N atoms of position 5 and 10 of the pteridine or 4-aminobenzoic acid rest.
+Possible rests that could be transferred in this context are methyl, hydroxyl, formic, and formyl rests.

-The conversion to the active form takes place, among others, in a reaction which is dependent on NADP+ and vitamin C. In its first step 7, 8-dihydrofolic acid is created from folic acid – with the investment of NADPH + H+ and mediated by folate reductase.
+The conversion to the active form takes place, among others, in a reaction which is dependent on NADP+ and vitamin C. In its first step 7, 8-dihydrofolic acid is created from folic acid – with the investment of NADPH + H+ and is mediated by folate reductase.

 In a NADPH + H+-dependent reaction, 5, 6, 7, 8-tetrahydrofolate is also created by this process.
-Tetrahydrofolate synthesis, that is, in its active form, takes place thanks to the dihydrofolate reductase enzyme.
-This enzyme can be inhibited through a series of substances like e.g. trimethoprim.
+Tetrahydrofolate synthesis, in its active form, takes place thanks to the dihydrofolate reductase enzyme.
+This enzyme can be inhibited through a series of substances like e.g., trimethoprim.

 Pyrimidine Nucleotide De Novo Synthesis Process